andraugust/andraugust.github.io/statmech.md

 OK back to the physics... because $$u$$ can have any value from $$0$$ to $$U$$, the width of $$\Omega$$ relative to the energy scale is $$1/\sqrt{N}$$.
 This means that if there are $$10^{23}$$ particles in the system, only about $$10^{-10}\%$$ of possible energy divisions have a reasonable likelihood of occurring, and those divisions are all centered around $$U/2$$.
 In other words, thermal equilibrium is very, very stable.

-## The Energy Distribution of a Single Particle
+## The Energy of a Single Particle

 In the section on temperature I described two systems exchanging energy and treated the systems like they operated on similar energy scales.
 But often times one system is so much larger than the other that the energy it gains or loses is negligible compared to the smaller system.